This authentic Italian pumpkin risotto recipe makes a wonderful meal for any occasion, and it's ready in just 20 minutes!

 Cook with the risotto: That's my favorite way, it allows you to make a one-pot risotto with no fuss and not much washing up after.

-The preparation of risotto is actually relatively easy.
-It takes about 30 minutes from start to finish.
+Making risotto at home is actually very easy, and it takes about 20-30 minutes from start to finish.

 RISOTTO COOKING TIPS